dinv/FreshTomatoes/README.md

 Run ```helper_example.py``` to see this illustrated.
 Then, in ```entertainment_center.py```, replace 'Lego Batman' with 137106 to see this reflected on the webpage.
+###fresh_tomatoes.py
+Contains two functions that create the HTML content and launch the webpage
+###helper_example.py
+Demonstrates how the QueryHelper object can be utilized.
+###query_utility.py
+Utilizes QueryHelper object to print out query results (movie titles and IDs)
+###config.ini.example
+Example config file with dummy API key
+###tmdb.png
+Logo for TMDb